 Detectives with the Clackamas County Sheriff's Office have initiated a human trafficking investigation.

 Units from Washington County Sheriff, Tualatin Police, Lake Oswego Police, and Tualatin Valley Fire and Rescue participated in the response and investigation.

-Following an investigation, deputies arrested Roman Culver, 18, of Covington, Washington.
-He is currently undergoing medical treatment at a local hospital for a medical condition not related to this incident.
-After the completion of his treatment he will be booked into the Clackamas County Jail on charges of eluding police, assault and possession of methamphetamine.
+Following an investigation, deputies arrested Roman Lakey Culver, 18, of Covington, Washington.
+He underwent medical treatment at a local hospital for a medical condition not related to this incident.
+After the completion of his treatment he was booked into the Clackamas County Jail on charges of eluding police and possession of methamphetamine.
 An ongoing investigation into this matter may lead to additional charges, police said.